mike99mac/zlma/README.md

 If you need to use Python 3.11, it will be specified later.

+# Automated Installation
+To install zlma, perform the following sections.

 ## Run the install script
 The script ``instzlma`` is provided to save you time and improve reliability.